ibm-cloud-docs/cloud-object-storage/manage-scc.md

 * Define rules for {{site.data.keyword.cos_short}} that can help to standardize resource configuration.
 * Enforce those rules by failing requests that would violate defined rules.

-This service supports the ability to view the results of your configuration scans in the Security and Compliance Center, as well allowing for the enforcement of defined rules.
+This service supports the ability to view and the results of your configuration scans in the Security and Compliance Center, as well allowing for the enforcement of defined rules.
 The enforcement of some rules may require the use of **templates** to automatically assign default values to new bucket resources.
 It is not necessary to set up a collector to use configuration rules.
 {:note}

 ## Monitoring security and compliance posture with {{site.data.keyword.cos_short}}